mark-w-pickering/quiz-builder-project/README.md

 * If this functionality is not working make sure the browser has focus (by clicking in the window) and/or pressing the tab key

 All data is stored locally (not using cookies, so nothing is sent to the server).

-  I recommend saving your changes on a regular basis incase you accidentally clear your local browser data
+I recommend saving your changes on a regular basis incase you accidentally clear your local browser data.